 The stack emission monitoring consists of continuous monitoring using in-stack continuous emission monitors (CEMs) and verification testing on an annual basis.
-Stack emissions verification testing (on gas and diesel fuel) was undertaken on the 23 and 24 March for GT 1, 2, 3 and on the 12 May for GT4.
+Stack emissions verification testing (on gas and diesel fuel) was undertaken on 15 and 16 February 2023.
 The results of the annual verification testing are summarised in Tables 4 to 7.